Mortgages When Earning Sterling in Letterkenny

 I have a house in Donegal with no Mortgage, can I take a mortgage on it?

-Can I use a Solicitor in the North for the purchase in the South?
+Can I use a Solicitor in the North of Ireland for the purchase in the South?

 Yes, you can use a Solicitor who is based in Northern Ireland provided they are licenced to provide conveyancing services in the South.
 If they are not licenced in the South, then you can’t use them.
 We are happy to recommend a solicitor if you need.